 17. Grand Teton National Park, Wyoming

 Grand Teton National Park is one of the most stunning parks in the US.
-Spend your days hiking over 200 miles of trails through the Teton Mountains, floating down the meandering Snake River, fishing for trout in the alpine lakes or admiring the wide variety of wildlife.
+Spend your days hiking over 200 miles of trails through the Teton Mountains!
+Other things you must see Grand Teton National Park are floating down the meandering Snake River, fishing for trout in the alpine lakes or admiring the wide variety of wildlife.

 Due to its northern location and mountainous landscape, summer is when you’ll encounter the best weather at Grand Teton National Park with temperatures averaging 80 degrees Fahrenheit during the day and high 30s at night.